nilookiamari/ExamScanner/README.md

 ## <b>How It Works</b>

-1. Enter the number of pages and topics for the exam.
+1. Enter the number of pages for the exam and the topics of each question.
 2. Capture images of each exam page using the app.
 3. The app uses computer vision to detect and count marks.
 4. Export the results as an Excel file for detailed feedback.